balopat/skaffold/examples/no-manifest/README.md

-## Deploy Images without Kubernetes Manifests
+## Example: deploy Images without Kubernetes Manifests

 If you're using the `kubectl` deployer, you can deploy images without an accompanying kubernetes manifest.
 Skaffold will provide a very simple deployment template for the image.